 At this point, I usually have a feel for the people who were residents of the subject home.
 Occasionally there is someone who, but for a few ‘blips on radar’, do not appear in the public record.
 For these I look for possible connections to people or organzations they were involved with.
 These connections can infer an idea of the persons beliefs or skills.

 - Write the story.
 It all comes down to this.
 Taking all the information gathered and creating a compelling story is rarely easy.
 Some times the stories really do write themselves.
 Most times they don’t.
 It can take countless rewrites & reviews of the data, new research based on new information and sometimes just walking away for a while.
 If I were to create a ‘recipe’ for a story it would be something like this.
-Take equal parts historical data, historical knowledge and a grasp of language, add in liberal doses of pixie dust and unicorn farts, shake well and serve.
+Take equal parts historical data, historical knowledge and a grasp of language, add a liberal doses of pixie dust, shake well and serve.